Wednesday, April 22, 2026

 Mngeni Village is already demonstrating what is possible when community commitment is matched with practical support.
 The next step is to ensure that this foundation is strengthened, scaled, and connected to broader agricultural development strategies.

-• Glen Mendi is a research assistant in the economic analysis unit at the Agricultural Research Council in Pretoria, focusing on smallholder agriculture and food systems in South Africa.
+• Glen Mendi is a research assistant in the economic analysis unit at the ARC.
 This article is based on his work with the ARC under the Centre of Excellence initiative, “Broadening the Food Base for Food System Resilience”, which promotes neglected, indigenous, and underutilised crops, insects, and animals in South Africa, with guidance from Dr Siphe Zantsi.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the views or positions of Food For Mzansi.

 READ NEXT: FANRPAN unveils decade strategy for Africa’s food systems